 I take pleasure in reading in all formats and find audiobooks a particular joy, especially when I want to read but don’t have the time or capacity.
 I mainly read ebooks as it’s more convenient and assists with the self-imposed limit of one bookcase per room…and hallways.

 My reading list is fairly long: it’s stashed on my Kindle, books beside the bedside, and books ordered from the library or library apps such as BorrowBox, RB Digital or Libby.
 I tend to choose books based on a mixture of social media posts, reviews and recommendations.
 For newly published books (1 year old and less) I will read one or two reviews before adding to the ‘to read book list’ thus giving me the opportunity to make up my own mind.
 For older books, it’s probable that I’ve read more reviews, however I generally evaluate reviews as a whole to determine themes and outliers.

 Too many books and not enough time to read them, makes that a necessity

 I am open to reading books offered by authors, publishers or via reviewing websites and will always give an honest opinion to my experience reading it.

-I purchase most of my books as eBooks primarily via Amazon Kindle so the majority of links will go to the Amazon or Goodreads websites.
+I purchase most of my books as eBooks primarily via Amazon Kindle which explains why the majority of links go to the Amazon or Goodreads websites.

 I generally rate and review each book I read or listen to – short pithy tweets or Amazon reviews.
 Occasionally, a snippet is tweeted or posted on Goodreads before they become a book review for this blog.